 Before the school year begins, you will spend several days at your new school where you will meet your colleagues and get to know the school.

 You will be in the classroom from day one.
 You will work closely with an outstanding teacher and over the course of the year you will take on more responsibility.
-Each week you will have co-planning and observation sessions with teachers in your school and each week you will be away from school for one afternoon of training with Ark Teacher Training (ATT).
-You will have regular contact with ATT tutors who will support your personalised training plan.
+Each week you will have co-planning and observation sessions with teachers in your school and each week you will be away from school for one afternoon of training.
+You will have regular contact with tutors who will support your personalised training plan.

 During your first year, you will also spend time in other schools in very different contexts to yours.

 If you pass your training year, you can continue teaching in the school where you were placed in your training year.
 However, if for some reason you feel you would be better suited to working in a different school we can help you arrange that.
-The assumption is that you will work part-time in your NQT year if that is what you want.
+The endeavour on all sides will be for you to work in the same school in your NQT year if that is what you want.

 You will be working and earning from the start.
 You are trained on the job.